 Everything happens for a reason.
 And occasionally, one thing leads to some other.
 Rather than locking yourself up in fear and weeping over past grief, embarrassment and failures, treat them as your instructors and they’ll become your tools in both self improvement and success.

-So, when does self improvement get synonymous with success?
+So, when does self-improvement get synonymous with success?
 Where do we begin?
 Take these hints.

 Quit believing and feeling as though you’re a failure, as you’re not.
 How may other people accept you if you can’t live with you?

-Whenever you watch hunks and models on television, think about self improvement, not self pity.
-Self acceptance isn’t merely about having nice slim legs, or dandy abs.
+Whenever you watch hunks and models on television, think about self-improvement, not self-pity.
+Self-acceptance isn’t merely about having nice slim legs, or dandy abs.
 Center on inner beauty.

 Whenever individuals feel down about themselves, help them rise up.
 Don’t crash with them.
 They’ll pull you down farther and both of you will wind up feeling substandard.

 Take matters one at a time.
-Self improvement is a one day at a time procedure.
+Self-improvement is a one-day at a time procedure.

 Set meaningful and accomplishable goals.
-Self improvement aims to result in an improved and better you.
+Self-improvement aims to result in an improved and better you.

 Occasionally, we don’t recognize that the small things that we do like a pat on the back, stating “hi” , or saying something like “hey, I love your tie!” are easy things that mean so a great deal to others.
-While we’re being appreciative about beautiful things around us and others, we likewise become beautiful to them.
+While we’re being appreciative of beautiful things around us and others, we likewise become beautiful to them.

 We ought to forever remember that there’s no such affair as ‘overnight success.
 We’re all here to learn our lessons.
 Our parents, school teachers, acquaintances, co-workers, neighbors… they’re our instructors.
 When we open our minds for self-improvement, we step up our chances to head to success.